-Learning Greek and Latin - Benefits Anyone Can Enjoy in Studying Classical Languages
+Learning Greek and Latin - Benefits Anyone Can Enjoy by Studying Classical Languages

-Ancient Greek and Latin are called “dead” languages, because they are no longer spoken except in academic circles, and this term distracts many people from ever realizing just how they can benefit from studying these languages.
+Ancient Greek and Latin are called “dead” languages because they are no longer used except in academic circles, and this term distracts many people from ever realizing just how much they can benefit from studying these languages.
 I have studied classical languages, that is, ancient Greek and Latin, both informally on my own, and formally for two years at the University of Tennessee.
-And I’m here to tell you that anyone can reap many tangible benefits from the study of classical languages.
+In the following article, I'll explain how anyone can reap many tangible benefits from the study of classical languages.

 Easily Learn Modern Languages That Are Highly In Demand

 To begin with, learning Greek and Latin makes it much easier to learn many modern Indo-European languages because these were so heavily influenced by classical languages.
 A 2000 study by Jamie Draper and June Hicks, published as a report by the American Council on the Teaching of Foreign languages, showed that over 88% of secondary school students who took a foreign language took Spanish, French, or Italian, compared with less than 3% who took Latin.
 However, since Spanish, French, and Italian are all derived directly from Latin, if one were to first learn Latin, it would be much easier and take much less time to become fluent in any one or all three of these languages.

 Gain A Richer Understanding Of English